yezhen-commits/ShuttleInfoAI/README.md

 cp example.env .env
 ```

-Edit the .env filw to include your api keys for the models you want to use and optionalyl langsmith for tracing
+Edit the .env file to include your api keys for the models you want to use and optionalyl langsmith for tracing
 - Get OpenAI API key from [OpenAIPlatform](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://openai.com/api/&ved=2ahUKEwik-4WF6MmTAxV-zjgGHdMMIvIQFnoECBgQAQ&usg=AOvVaw1kKUMpgi5Qz-d4ZAeuSsd1)
 - Get Tavily API key from [Tavily](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://app.tavily.com/&ved=2ahUKEwimvtTk58mTAxVGwTgGHecjBYAQFnoECB8QAQ&usg=AOvVaw13bCj-cFHhDaVYkOyAocj6)
 - Get SportRadar API key from [SportRadar](https://marketplace.sportradar.com/products/652fa9d03bc9b0cb71d1cf7f) P.S the one I use is the trial version and it only last for 30 days

+Go to the "script" directory and run the "store_player_badminton.ipynb" to store player information to the database

 Go to the "script" directory and run the command below to test the backend (Run the command in your venv)
 ```bash